jlinclabs/jlinx-docs/docs/DID_AUTH_SPEC.md

 ### Client Registration

 Unlike OAuth there is not client registration.
-Any http host that complies with this specification should interoperate with any other.
+Any http domain that complies with this specification should interoperate with any other.

 ## DNS Attack Prevention